 Inflation risk is the risk that the value of assets or income from investments will be worth less in the future as inflation decreases the present value of future payments.
 As inflation increases, the real value of a Fund's portfolio could decline.
 Inflation rates may change frequently and drastically as a result of various factors, including unexpected shifts in the domestic or global economy (or expectations that such policies will change), and a Fund's investments may not keep pace with inflation, which may result in losses to the Fund's investors.
-Recently, inflation rates in the United States and elsewhere have been increasing.
-There can be no assurance that this trend will not continue or that efforts to slow or reverse inflation will not harm the economy and asset values.
-This risk is elevated compared to historical market conditions because of recent monetary policy measures and the current interest rate environment.
 Deflation risk is the risk that prices throughout the economy decline over time (the opposite of inflation).
 Deflation may have an adverse effect on the creditworthiness of issuers and may make issuer default more likely, which may result in a decline in the value of a Fund's portfolio.